January 4, 2024

 Looking for specific classes?
-Explore CHART, our exclusive class database—if the Kings College London Premedical Program is pre-approved at your institution, you’ll find classes recently taken by other IFSA students.
+Explore CHART, our exclusive class database—if the King’s College London Premedical Program is preapproved at your institution, you’ll find classes recently taken by other IFSA students.

 The Health and Society module is designed to introduce students to the medical field and is suitable for all students interested in pursuing further education in the health care field.
 Admission to the Health and Society module is highly competitive, as there are only 16 spots available each semester for study abroad students from around the world.
 King’s looks for applicants who have an extremely strong background in biology and chemistry.
 Please note that students who choose to undertake this module pay a higher program fee due to additional lab and clinical fees.
 The Health and Society module is taken either in the Fall or the Spring semester by year students and cannot be repeated.

 There are three parts to the King’s College Premedical Program: